 If you were on a desert island and could only take two albums one by yourself and one by another artist what would they be?

 (laughing) I certainly would not take one of mine, yeah shit I don’t know.
-Something by Love maybe and then something sad by Ellie Smith.
+Something by Love maybe and then something sad by Elliot Smith.

 Thanks very much for chatting to me this afternoon.